rackn/pxe-book/Chapter 4/High-Avail.rst

 Because HA infrastructure is expensive, it only makes sense to acquire it when it is truly needed, such as in the cases below.

 There are some instances, especially with establishing new infrastructure, where HA is needed.
-Reliance on the DHCP servers and the provisioning infrastructure for updating operating systems, re-imaging infrastructure, managing booting, handling OOBM, and other API-driven services does point to a need for HA infrastructure.
+Reliance on the DHCP servers and the provisioning infrastructure for updating operating systems, re-imaging infrastructure, managing booting, handling OOBM, and other API-driven services do point to a need for HA infrastructure.

 Digital Rebar Provisioning can be backed up by data storage centers such as consul or etcd to distribute its HA configurations.
 That is not enough in itself, and so there is still a need to deal with leader election and data distribution.